Switching to an electric vehicle in 2025? Local car retailer demystifies charging

 New research has found that electric vehicle (EV) sales increased by 29% in March 2025 compared with March 2024 as more people are keen to make the switch to an EV*, but how and where to charge an electric vehicle remains a common barrier.

-To help ease the journey to electrification, a Grimsby car retailer has shared its top tips and advice for drivers to better understand the EV charging process.
+To help ease the journey to electrification, a Grantham car retailer has shared its top tips and advice for drivers to better understand the EV charging process.

-Andy McInnes, from Stoneacre Grimsby on Altyre Way said: “Although EV sales are rising annually, many drivers still feel uncertain about key aspects of EV ownership – particularly when it comes to charging.
+Kris Parmar, from Marshall Volvo Grantham on Spittlegate Level said: “Although EV sales are rising annually, many drivers still feel uncertain about key aspects of EV ownership – particularly when it comes to charging.
 Drivers consistently raise questions around costs, time and etiquette.

-“Here are the three most frequently asked questions we see from drivers in Grimsby.
+“Here are the three most frequently asked questions we see from drivers in Grantham.

 - Where can I charge an EV?